Skip to content

 The European Rugby Champions Cup annually takes place throughout the winter and into the spring.

-The Pool stage will played over four weekends, the last of which is the weekend of Friday 19th January 2024.
+The 2024/25 tournament begins on Friday 6th December 2024 and the Pool stage will played over four weekends, the last of which is the weekend of Friday 17th January 2025.

-Semi-finals will be held at neutral grounds, which will be decided based on which teams make it through to the last four, while the final will be held at the Tottenham Hotspur Stadium.
+Semi-finals will be held at neutral grounds, which will be decided based on which teams make it through to the last four, while the final will be held at the Principality Stadium in Cardiff.

 After three years of two 12-team sections, a change of format has been introduced with four pools of six teams; two from the Premiership, two from the Top 14 and two from the URC.